 The process for submitting a complaint (grievance) to Mohave Community College can be found here.

 If grievances are not satisfactorily resolved after an internal attempt by the College, students may file a complaint with an agency in the student’s state of residence.
-Click here for a list of appropriate contacts from each state in which a student may file a complaint.

 State authorization is a legal and regulatory term for a college’s compliance with individual statutes, regulations, and rules in each state in which it operates.
 State authorization is different from institutional or programmatic accreditation, or approval from professional licensing boards.
 Unless the State in which you reside has a more stringent refund policy, the MCC policy can be located here.
 Refund policies with which the institution is required to comply by any State in which enrolled students reside for the return of unearned tuition and fees may be found here.